howtographql/howtographql/content/frontend/react-urql/8-subscriptions.md

 </Instruction>

-Next, we'll add the `subscriptionExchange` to your urql Client, which is part of the `urql` package itself.
+Let's now add the `subscriptionExchange` to your urql Client, which is part of the `urql` package itself.

 <Instruction>